skaluzka/makbet/examples/README.rst

 --------------

 We are providing **six** complete examples for further study and examination.
-Every example can be freely run with all combinations of **makbet's** CLI options (``MAKBET_*``) as well as easily modified.
+Each example can be freely run with all combinations of **makbet's** CLI options (``MAKBET_*``) as well as easily modified.
 All results of modifications are easy to observe and notice.